Azure/bicep-types-k8s/src/autorest.bicep/test/integration/generated/kubernetes/core/v1/types.md

 * **kind**: 'Event' (ReadOnly, DeployTimeConstant): Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
 * **lastTimestamp**: string: Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
 Wrappers are provided for many of the factory methods that the time package offers.
 * **message**: string: A human-readable description of the status of this operation.
-* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta) (Required): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+* **metadata**: [IoK8SApimachineryPkgApisMetaV1ObjectMeta](#iok8sapimachinerypkgapismetav1objectmeta) (Required, Identifier): ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
 * **reason**: string: This should be a short, machine understandable string that gives the reason for the transition into the object's current status.
 * **related**: [IoK8SApiCoreV1ObjectReference](#iok8sapicorev1objectreference): ObjectReference contains enough information to let you inspect or modify the referred object.
 * **reportingComponent**: string: Name of the controller that emitted this Event, e.g. `kubernetes.io/kubelet`.